CoopCat-Confederacio-de-Cooperatives/decidim-coopcat/README.md

 ## Development

+### Project management

+In this repo you'll find all the issues needed to fulfill CoopCat's requirements.
+These are epics that represent the development that needs to happen to implement the features that CoopCat needs.
+Among these, you'll also find other regular issues that are simply things we need to do to maintain the Rails app.

+Most of the implementation for these epics is happening in the separate module [decidim-module-action_delegator](https://github.com/coopdevs/decidim-module-action_delegator/).
+So expect to see non-epic issues and pull requests there.

 ### Run action delegator's seed data

 You can do so from the Rails console and manually executing the method: